wjzhengsh/blockchain/develop_install.md

 ## Step Four: Starting the Hyperledger Fabric instance

 The `fabric-tools` directory contains a set of scripts that control the downloaded Hyperledger Fabric instance.
-The `./createPeerAdminCard.sh` command must be run to generate a business network card which can be used to deploy the business network to the Docker hosted Hyperledger Fabric instance.
+You must run the `./createPeerAdminCard.sh` command to generate a business network card, which you can use to deploy the business network to the Docker that hosts Hyperledger Fabric instance.

 1. Run the following commands to start the Hyperledger Fabric v1.1 instance: